 Course Requirements: The Department offers an extensive range of undergraduate and graduate-level physics courses, including research-level special topics courses, that students can take.
-While Physics Illinois PhD students are encouraged to take six graduate level physics courses (Quantum Mechanics I and II (Phys 580, 581), Mathematical Methods A and B (Phys 508, 509), Classical Electromagnetism (Phys 505), and Statistical Physics (Phys 504)), they are required to take only two breadth courses, selected from a group of seven survey courses: Astrophysics (Phys 540), Biomolecular Physics, Condensed Matter Physics (Phys 560), Emergent States of Matter (Phys 563), Modern Atomic Physics (Phys 514), Quantum Optics and Information (Phys 513), and Subatomic Physics (Phys 570).
-The Associate Head for Graduate Programs also frequently allows an appropriate substitute course to count as a breadth course.
-These course requirements are typically fulfilled by students prior to taking the preliminary examination, but students need not delay taking their prelim in order to fulfill the breadth course requirement.
+While Physics Illinois PhD students are encouraged to take six graduate level physics courses (Quantum Mechanics I and II (Phys 580, 581), Mathematical Methods A and B (Phys 508, 509), Classical Electromagnetism (Phys 505), and Statistical Physics (Phys 504)), they are required to take only two breadth courses, selected either from a group of survey courses-Astrophysics (Phys 540), Biomolecular Physics, Condensed Matter Physics 1 (Phys 560), Emergent States of Matter (Phys 563), Modern Atomic Physics (Phys 514), Quantum Optics and Information (Phys 513), and Subatomic Physics (Phys 570)-or from an appropriate substitute course approved by the Associate Head for Graduate Programs.
+Courses commonly accepted as breadth courses include Condensed Matter Physics 2 (Phys 561), General Relativity 1 and 2 (Phys 515 and 516), Particle Physics 1 and 2 (Phys 575 and 576), and many of the Phys 598 research topic courses.
+The breadth course requirement is typically fulfilled by students prior to taking the preliminary examination, but students need not delay taking their prelim in order to fulfill the breadth course requirement.